rocqetry/rocqet/Artifact_README.md

 ### Lfam: A Common Family for Linear and Mach

 As mentioned in the paper, `Linear` and `Mach` languages share common constructs.
-The file `Lfam.v` contains the abstracted common functionality of these languages.
+The file `LfamBase.v` contains the abstracted common functionality of these languages.
 Check the `Linear.v` and `Mach.v` files to see that both `Linear` and `Mach` share common functionality from `Lfam`.